craftcms/feed-me/docs/get-started/configuration.md

 ### Configuration options

+- `pluginName` - Optionally change the name of the plugin.
+- `cache` - For template calls, change the default cache time.
 - `requestOptions` - Any additionl options to be sent with requests when fetching your feed content [Guzzle Options](http://docs.guzzlephp.org/en/stable/request-options.html).
 - `checkExistingFieldData` - Whether to do performance checks against existing data when updating.
 Can help to improve processing speed.
 - `skipUpdateFieldHandle` - A provided field handle attached to your elements (often a Lightswitch or similar).
 If this field has a value during processing, Feed Me will skip the element.